SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 {% include alert-callback-url.md payment_instrument="card" %}

-{% include alert.html type="neutral" icon="report_problem"
+{% include alert.html type="neutral" icon="report_problem" body="**Step 2** is
-body="**Step 2** is to create an authorization transaction.
-Implement only Step 2a if **3-D secure authentication is enabled**.
+to create an authorization transaction.
+Implement only Step 2a if **3-D Secure authentication is enabled**.
 Note that if the issuer does **not require** 3-D Secure authentication, implement only Step 2b.
 You will see that the requests are the same for both steps.
 The difference is in the operations, where Step 2a has the `redirect-authentication` operation in its response.
-This is needed for the payer to be redirected to complete the 3-D secure authentication." %}
+This is needed for the payer to be redirected to complete the 3-D Secure authentication." %}

 ## Step 2a: Create an authorization transaction with 3-D secure